-The MANNHEIMER MAPATHONS ("MAMAPA") project has two specific goals:
+The MANNHEIMER MAPATHONS ("MAMAPA") project has set specific goals:

 - support the integration of immigrants (resident in the Rhein-Neckar region of Germany)